Our First Class Team

 Vik Kachoria, President & CEO

-Early in his career, he researched anti-particles/anti-gravity and designed a quasar simulator before starting his first company, Vector 12 Solar in 1985 which built and sold solar electric panels for water irrigation.
-He then joined GE Aircraft Engines where he developed software for monitoring engine tests but soon saw an opportunity to launch Computer Connection, selling CAD systems and installing computer networks.
-He sold the company and immediately launched his second venture, International Solutions, which offered sales force automation software to the petroleum industry.
-The highly successful company was sold in 1994, when Vik took a break and pursued his MBA degree.
+Mr. Kachoria launched Computer Connection in the late 80s, selling CAD systems and installing computer networks.
+The company was successfully sold and led to his second venture, International Solutions, developing and selling sales force automation software to the petroleum industry.
+ISI was sold in 1994, when Vik took a break and pursued his MBA degree.
 That led to 10 years in boutique investment banking, mergers & acquisitions and corporate development with Fortune 50 companies like Liberty, Nortel and Polaroid.

-In addition, Mr. Kachoria serves as an advisor /investor in several early stage technology companies.
+In addition to leading Spike Aerospace, Mr. Kachoria serves as an advisor / investor in several early stage technology companies.
+Vik left a desert village in India with his family to take a 737 to London at 3 years of age and has since become a world traveler having visited 38 countries.
 He received his pilot’s license at 17 and is working towards his commercial rating.
 Kachoria studied at MIT Sloan School of Management and Boston University, has an MBA and a BA in Physics and Mathematics.
-Vik left a desert village in India with his family to take a 737 to London at 3 years of age and has since become a world traveler having visited 38 countries.

 Tom Captain, Executive Advisor